seb-oss/green/libs/core/docs/conventions.md

 ## Composition over inheritance

 When we build components in Green Core, we come across many aspects that are either shared among many or unique to a certain component.
 When we come across shared features, it may be tempting to organise those features in a shared base class.
-But instead we should work with composition, through helper functions, class mixing or decorators.
+But instead we should work with composition, through helper functions, class mixins or decorators.
 That way we avoid creating complex inheritance hierarchies that get difficult to maintain over time.

 ## Documentation